QFold: Quantum Walks and Deep Learning to Solve Protein Folding: Introduction

 \section{Introduction}

 Proteins are complex biomolecules, made up of one or several chains of amino acids, and with a large variety of functions in organisms.
-Amino acids are 20 compounds made of amine $(-NH_2)$ and carboxyl $(-COOH)$ groups, with a side chain that differences them.
-However, the function of the protein is not only determined by the amino acid chain, which is relatively simple to figure out experimentally, but from its spatial folding, which is much more challenging and expensive to obtain in a laboratory.
+Amino acids are 20 compounds made of amine $(-NH_2)$ and carboxyl $(-COOH)$ groups, with a side chain that differentiates them.
+However, the function of the protein is not only determined by the amino acid chain, which is relatively simple to figure out experimentally, but by its spatial folding, which is much more challenging and expensive to obtain in a laboratory.
 In fact it is so complicated that the gap between proteins whose sequence is known and those for which the folding structure has been additionally analyzed is three orders of magnitude: there are over 200 million sequences available at the UniProt database \cite{uniprot2019uniprot}, but just over 172 thousand whose structure is known, as given in the Protein Data Bank \cite{PDB}.
 Furthermore, experimental techniques cannot always analyse the tridimensional configuration of the proteins, giving rise to what is called the dark proteome \cite{perdigao2015darkproteome} that represents a significant fraction of the organisms including humans \cite{bhowmick2016darkproteome,perdigao2019dark}.
 There are even proteins with several stable foldings \cite{bryan2010metamorphicproteins}, and others that have no stable folding called Intrinsically Disordered \cite{dunker2001intrinsically}.

-Since proteins are such cornerstone biomolecules, and retrieving their folding so complicated, the problem of protein folding is widely regarded as one of the most important and hard problems in computational biochemistry, and has motivated research for decades.
-Having an efficient and reliable computational procedure to guess their structure would therefore represent a large boost for biochemical research.
+Since proteins are such cornerstone biomolecules, and retrieving their folding so complicated, the problem of protein folding is widely regarded as one of the most important and hard problems in computational biochemistry.